Sasha-VAV/VisionTransformer/README.md

 ```

 ## How to configure it?
-- Move to dogs_vs_cats4/dvc4_config_config.py and
+- Move to Visual-Transformer/config/config.yaml, read inline documentation and configure it
-read all inline comments, then change all the data

 ## Current stats:
 - Architecture: Visual Transformer